-Somehow, we’re at the beginning of a new month, which means plenty of new things to do in the city.
+There are plenty of exciting new things to do this May in San Francisco and the Bay Area.
 Whether you’re a foodie looking to try out a new spot, or an outdoorsy type with a hankering for fresh air, these ideas will definitely get the ball rolling.
-Scroll down to start planning your month!
+Scroll down to start planning your May in SF!

 1. Enjoy classical music by candlelight at this magical concert series

 The extremely popular concert series known simply as Candlelight is turning heads right now in San Francisco!
 The Bay Area’s top musicians perform classical covers of everything from Beethoven to Adele surrounded by hundreds of flickering candles.
 Venues include Grace Cathedral, St. Ignatius Church, and the International Art Museum of America.

 2. Free concerts are in full swing at the Bandshell!
 Here’s the full lineup through July

 The San Francisco live music scene is on another level!
 The Illuminate Live series is bringing dozens of free concerts courtesy of Illuminate and SF Rec & Parks.
 All performances are free and family-friendly, with the impressive Golden Gate Bandshell as the backdrop.
 The Bandshell, which is 120 years old, added new lighting, a state-of-the-art sound system, and a new stage during the pandemic.

 - Fridays: Jazz, Soul, R&B and Funk Happy Hours